Configuration guide for Citrix Virtual Apps and Desktops workloads

 - Major cost savings and must be faster and easier to deploy compared to Azure ExpressRoute

 Adhere the following pre-requisites to evaluate and deploy the Citrix Virtual Apps and Desktops workloads capabilities:

 - You must have either have an existing SD-WAN network or build a new one.

 - You must have a subscription to Citrix Virtual Apps and Desktops Service.

 - To make a use of SD-WAN features such as, multi-stream HDX AutoQoS and deep visibility, the Network Location Service (NLS) must be configured for all the SD-WAN sites in your network.

 - You must have a DNS server and AD deployed where the client endpoints are present (often co-located in your data center environment) or you can utilize Azure Active Directory (AAD).

-- The DNS server must be capable of resolving both internal (pvt) and external (public) IPs.
+- The DNS server must be capable of resolving both internal (private) and external (public) IPs.

-- Ensure that the FQDN (sdwan-location.citrixnetworkapi.net) is whitelisted in the firewall.
+- Ensure that the FQDN (sdwan-location.citrixnetworkapi.net) is added to the allowed list in the firewall.
 This is the FQDN for Network Location Service which is critical in sending traffic over the SD-WAN virtual path.
-Also, a better way if you are comfortable with whitelisting wild card FQDN’s would be to whitelist *.citrixnetworkapi.net as this is the subdomain for other Citrix Cloud services such as zero touch provisioning.
+Also, a better way if you are comfortable with whitelisting wild card FQDNs would be to add *.citrixnetworkapi.net to allowed list as this is the subdomain for other Citrix Cloud services such as zero touch provisioning.

 - Enroll at sdwan.cloud.com to use the SD-WAN orchestrator for managing your SD-WAN network.
 SD-WAN Orchestrator is a Citrix Cloud based multitenant management platform for Citrix SD-WAN.